FOR BRASS QUINTET, TIMP, AND ORGAN

 The tune SALVE FESTA DIES is one of the four Ralph Vaughan Williams original hymn tunes in The English Hymnal, and is characterized by an energetic rhythm with a pronounced forward motion.
 Because the setting includes two verses sung alternatim with the antiphon, even the longest of the settings - Easter - sustains congregational interest throughout.
 The variants for Ascension, and Pentecost are shorter.

-Of particular interest is The English Hymnal's original choice of language, 'God, the All-father,' connecting the trinitarian First Person to the ancient Norse deity Odin, Alföðr.
+Of particular interest is the introduction of 'God, the All-father,' into some hymnals, connecting the trinitarian First Person to the ancient Norse deity Odin, Alföðr.
 (In Anglo-Saxon, this is Woden, for whom Wednesday is named.)
-Most English language hymnals over time have updated this with clarifying language, especially helpful to those (most) of us who might lack the necessary historical or cultural context to appreciate this detail about a pre-Christian mythological god who sacrificed himself to himself.
-It might fairly be said that Fortunatus, a Gallican mystic and poet, likely would have missed that part, too - but fortunately, not much else was overlooked.
+This is not in the original Latin, but was introduced by Pearcy Dearmer in Songs of Praise(1931).
+The change was short lived: most English language hymnals over time have reverted to the original, which is especially helpful to those (most) of us who might lack the necessary historical or cultural context to appreciate this detail about a pre-Christian mythological god who sacrificed himself to himself.

 History of Hymns: "Hail Thee, Festival Day" - C. Michael Hawn, UMC Discipleship Ministries